 You are not obliged to disclose your breast cancer diagnosis to your employer.
 However, if you don’t, they will not need to make reasonable adjustments to your working situation.
 Withholding this information can cause issues later during your treatment as you could be questioned for your absences.

-For further information about the Disability Discrimination Act 1992 visit the Australian Human Rights Commission website.
+For further information about the Disability Discrimination Act 1992 visit the Australian Human Rights Commission.

 These arrangements may include:

-For more information about flexible working arrangements, visit the Fair Work website.
+For more information about flexible working arrangements, visit the Fair Work Ombudsman.

 If at any time you feel your health information has been shared without your consent, speak to your employer or you can find more information from the Office of the Australian Information Commissioner.

-- Visit the Office of the Australia Information Commissioner website.
+Raise a privacy concern with the Office of the Australia Information Commissioner.

-- For information about discrimination because of cancer diagnosis contact the Australian Human Rights Commission 1300 656 419 or visit the Australian Human Rights Commission website.
+Raise concerns about discrimination because of cancer diagnosis with the Australian Human Rights Commission – phone 1300 656 419.